Kain writes video game articles that include tips, tricks, and tutorials. He is especially enthusiastic about horror games.

 The best way to flank enemies is by being inconspicuous and keeping a low profile, hiding behind cover until enemies pass you.
 It might require a lot of patience, but can potentially pay off.
 Personally, I've seen massive success hiding behind cover, then waiting for a half a dozen enemies to pass me by.
 I then seize the opportunity and throw a grenade at them and shoot them afterward.
 Many enemy players will be unaware and oblivious that you're flanking them in Galactic Assault because the game is so chaotic with up to 40 players!

-Additionally, using the rooftops and the high ground positions on Star Wars Battlefront 2 multiplayer can be advantagous.
+Additionally, using the rooftops and the high ground positions on multiplayer can be advantageous.
 Rooftops and higher areas give you a vantage point.
 You'll have a better view and perspective of enemy rebels or stormtroopers.
 The negative aspect is that your easy prey of enemy snipers.
 Recon the areas thoroughly before taking up a high position.

 Playing as a Hero or Villain